PHACDataHub/privacy_rac_demo/README.md

-In this case, you can read the answer as saying "a government institution would be entitled to use the document for a purpose if the institution and the purpose exsited, if the institution was in control of the document, and if bob had consented to its use."
+In this case, you can read the answer as saying "a government institution would be entitled to use the document for a purpose if the institution and the purpose existed, if the institution was in control of the document, and if bob had consented to its use."

 This is very useful for testing the behaviour of your code, because instead of asking "does it give the right answer when I give these inputs", you can ask "what are all the possible combinations of inputs that will generate this answer?"

-It is also useful for automted legal systems, because you can keep track of assumptions that the code is making in order to reach a conclusion, and then display those assumptions to the user, and advise the user that the conclusion is true only if the assumptions are.
+It is also useful for automated legal systems, because you can keep track of assumptions that the code is making in order to reach a conclusion, and then display those assumptions to the user, and advise the user that the conclusion is true only if the assumptions are.